apache/airflow/docs/helm-chart/adding-connections-and-variables.rst

 Variables
 ---------
-Airflow supports Variables which enable users craft dynamic DAGs.
-You can set variables in Airflow in three ways - UI, commandline, and within your DAG file.
+Airflow supports Variables which enable users to craft dynamic DAGs.
+You can set Variables in Airflow in three ways - UI, commandline, and within your DAG file.
 See:doc:`/howto/variable`.` for more.

 With Helm chart, you can also inject environment variables into airflow.
 For example, in a yaml file to